Digest: Egorov 2013 — Transcranial Laser + Magnetic Therapy in Glaucoma

 Summary:

-This study used infrared laser with a weak magnetic field transcranially.
+This study used infrared laser with a magnetic field transcranially.
 Patients showed measurable field enlargement, scotoma reduction, and improved conduction (VEP).
-Doppler confirmed better ocular blood flow.
+Doppler confirmed better ocular blood flow through reduced resistance in the short posterior ciliary arteries.

 📂 Expand Data & Methods